heroku/create-render-4r/README.md

 Frequently, app code will need its absolute URL, canonical hostname & protocol to **render links** or **make API requests**.

 This module includes a `sourceRequest` reducer to handle this state.
+[It is captured on the server for each request](https://github.com/heroku/create-render-4r/blob/master/index.js#L42) as the Redux store is initialized.

 Example `state.sourceRequest.host` values: